 LAC, with the support of Public Works and Government Services Canada, will undertake the digitization of about 640,000 service files of members of the CEF (some members having two or more files in their name due to changes in their status) to complement the more than 620,000 attestation papers and the approximately 13,500 service files already available on LAC’s Soldiers of the First World War Web page.

 The first of the key steps to digitization involves a review of each file for its content, as some include objects such as badges or mementos.
 Service files may contain documents as varied as casualty or medal forms, pay books, passports, and, in some cases, personal photos and correspondence.
 Items that cannot be scanned will be retrieved, photographed, and placed aside so they can be reintegrated with the proper file before final storage.
-Staples and bindings, such as glue, must be carefully removed from each sheet of paper before being boxed alphabetically and transported for scanning at a minimum of 300 dots per inch (dpi), depending on the amount of details in the document, at a one to one ratio.
+Staples and bindings, such as glue, must be carefully removed from each sheet of paper before being boxed and transported for digitization.

-Once digitized, images will be associated to metadata (the keywords that allow users to search through an electronic databank, such as the member’s given name, last name or regimental number).
-The images will be compressed to a lower resolution so that searches on the Web can be performed faster, and uploaded to the CEF databank.
+The digitized images will be associated to metadata (the keywords that allow users to search through an electronic database, such as the member’s given name, last name or regimental number).
 Batches of electronic files will be added to the Soldiers of the First World War every two weeks.

 The Benefits of Digitizing Service Files

 At the end of the project, expected in 2016, Canadians will have unprecedented access to this rich resource and will be able to research high-quality digital copies of the more than 640,000 service files for free anytime and anywhere.
 Each file contains, on average, 49 images, for a total of over 32,000,000 images or almost 617 terabytes of scanned information.